xbcq1490/xbcq-s-Summarizer/README.md

 If you encounter issues or have questions, please open an issue on the GitHub repository: [Issues](https://github.com/xbcq1490/xbcq-s-Summarizer/issues)

-You can also contact the developer at: xbcq.mail@icloud.com
+You can also contact me at: mail@xbcq.lol